oorabona/github-ssh-auth/README.md

 ```

 > Note:
 In some distros, `/usr/local/bin` is not eligible for `sshd` daemon because of some obscure group permissions reason.
-Moving the binaries from `/usr/local/bin` to `/usr/bin` make them work like a charm !
+Moving the binaries (or create symlinks) from `/usr/local/bin` to `/usr/bin` make them work like a charm !

 # Configuration